FXDROS/data-structure/README.md

 # Data Structure and Algorithm

 This repository consists of projects of the Data Structure and Algorithm from the Faculty of Computer Science of University of Indonesia.
 There are several data types and algorithms utilized in these exercises such as sorting, path finding, and others.
+Each projects consist of and `instruction` pdf file that define the problem and the desired input and output as well as `java` file(s) as my solution for each problem.